simonholliday/BirdNET-Py/README.md

 ### Prerequisites

-This project requires Python 3.7+ and the following system package:
+This project requires Python ≥3.7 and <3.12 (due to TensorFlow Lite runtime incompatibility with Python 3.12).
+The following system package is also required:

 ```bash
 sudo apt-get install portaudio19-dev
 ```

-Important: This project uses a TFLite model that is not compatible with NumPy 2.0 or newer.
+This project uses a TFLite model that is not compatible with NumPy 2.0 or newer.
 The requirements.txt file enforces this.

 ### Dependencies